August 12, 2012: The day I decided my life needed a big change.

 Once I drop below 180, I will attempt to slowly reincorporate grains.
 And once I drop below 175, I will add very limited quantities of sugar.
 So my plan is to have that tiered structure in place so that if my weight starts to rise again (aside from muscle-building), I simply remove sugar if I go above 175, grains if I go above 180, and dairy if I go above 185.
 I hope that will mitigate any reversal of the progress I’ve made so far.

 I want to give a big shout-out to my friends and family that have been so patient with me as I have been super-picky about where we can go to eat.
 Thank you for bearing with me!

-Thanks to Kara (my wife), my lunch buddies at work (Derek, Patrick, Joe, Pete, Sean, and Dustin), my family who visited in the midst of phase 1 of my diet (Mom and Pam), and everyone who reads this.
+Thanks to my lunch buddies at work (Derek, Patrick, Joe, Pete, Sean, and Dustin), my family who visited in the midst of phase 1 of my diet, and everyone who reads this.

 A special thanks to God for opening my eyes to the damage I was doing to my body and for reversing it and giving me a new mindset:

 - Eat to live.
 Don’t live to eat.